leoabubucker/ZestCode/docs/STYLEGUIDE.md

 # ZestCode Styleguide

 > [!TIP]
-> ZestCode is in the process of migrating to this new style, some older code may not yet be using this new style.
+> ZestCode is in the process of migrating to this new style; some older code may not yet be using this new style.

 Maintaining a consistent coding style is important.
 It helps make the code more readable.
 ZestCode's style guide is largely inspired by [rustfmt](https://doc.rust-lang.org/stable/style-guide/).